AdobeDocs/campaign.en/help/common/delivery/using/check-before-sending.md

 You can:

-* Define the IP affinities in the serverConf.xml configuration file.
-[Learn more](../../installation/using/configuring-campaign-server.md#managing-outbound-smtp-traffic-with-affinities)
+* Define the IP affinities in the serverConf.xml configuration file (on-premise only).
+[Learn more](../../../v7/installation/using/configuring-campaign-server.md#managing-outbound-smtp-traffic-with-affinities)

 * For each IPAffinity element, declare the IP addresses that can be used.
-[Learn more](../../installation/using/email-deliverability.md#list-of-ip-addresses-to-use)
+[Learn more](../../../v7/installation/using/email-deliverability.md#list-of-ip-addresses-to-use)

 * In the [typology](../../campaign/using/about-campaign-typologies.md) of your choice, use the **[!UICONTROL Managing affinities with IP addresses]** field to link deliveries to the delivery server (MTA) which manages the said affinity.
 [Learn more](../../campaign/using/applying-rules.md#control-outgoing-smtp-traffic).